smirarab/iplant-agave-sdk/docs/iplant-first-app.md

 }
 ```

 There is a defined list of application metadata fields, some of which are mandatory.
-Inputs, parameters, and outputs are specified as an array of specific data structures, which will be described below.
+Inputs, parameters, and outputs are specified as an array of simple data structures, which will be described below.

 ### Application metadata